Skip to main content

 If your card has been misplaced or you suspect it has been stolen, take action right away to reduce your risk of identity theft or fraud.

-To report a lost or stolen VISA® Debit Card: 1-800-472-3272
+To report a lost or stolen VISA® Debit Card or VISA® Credit Card, please call: 1-800-472-3272

 Alerts